-Native Studies Program Our Native Studies program gives you the education, research and experience to prepare for living and working in a multicultural world.
+Native American Studies Program Our Native American Studies program gives you the education, research and experience to prepare for living and working in a multicultural world.
 The curriculum is grounded in a Native Studies foundation but draws from anthropology, art history, English, health sciences, history, Lakota language, and psychology.
 The program provides an intellectual environment where teaching and research are based on the priorities and knowledge of South Dakota's Native communities.

 Gerontology Program focuses on the experience and needs of older people, and is intended particularly for students who plan to work in health care or other professions that serve the elderly.
 Core coursework is drawn from health sciences administration, psychology, sociology, and social work, with electives in an array of other disciplines.